 So ends my sermon.
 I know not everyone will agree with me (woe is me, I have failed), and there are other alternatives I haven’t touched upon.
 That’s where you come in.

 What’s your opinion on the subject?
 Do you give to children and beggars?

 Yay transparency!
-Some of the links in this post are affiliate links, which mean if you book or buy something through the link we’ll make a small commission at no extra cost to you.
-Never fear, we thoroughly researched everything presented here, and we’re not such terrible people that we’d write about responsible tourism and then irresponsibly recommend things.
-Please.
+Some of the links in this post are affiliate links, which mean if you book or buy something through the link I’ll make a small commission at no extra cost to you.